 REAL ESTATE PROPERTY

-- The NRIs can purchase any domestic or commercial property in India except a farm house or an agricultural land.
+- The NRIs can purchase any domestic or commercial property in India except a farmhouse or agricultural land.

 - To buy property they can only make payment from their Indian account.